wenhulove333/CCBI2CCB/README.md

 # CCBI2CCB
-Can analyze other people's games' animation and genarate the CCB file
+Can analyze other people's games' animation (compiled animation file which suffix is .ccbi) and genarate the CCB file